Ancient DNA is Intriguing

 The Genographic Project DNA test initiative from the National Geographic Society is a great example of this.
 They aren’t considered a genetic genealogy company because they don’t give you any cousin matches, but they do provide a fantastic deep ancestry product.
 The Geno 2.0 DNA test kit looks at more than 300,000 DNA markers.
 According to the site, test results include “comprehensive analysis to identify thousands of genetic markers on your mitochondrial DNA…to reveal your direct maternal deep ancestry.
 In the case of men, we will also examine markers on the Y chromosome…to reveal your direct paternal deep ancestry….For all participants, we analyze a collection of more than 250,000 other ancestry-informative markers from across your entire genome to reveal the regional affiliations of your ancestry, offering insights into your ancestors who are not on a direct maternal or paternal line.”

-The DNA test from the National Genographic project is a great example of this.
-They aren’t considered a genetic genealogy company because they don’t give you any cousin matches, but they do provide a fantastic deep ancestry product.
-However, because this test can’t really help move your genetic genealogy forward, you will want to encourage the relative interested in this kind of information to test with either 23andMe or Family Tree DNA, who both provide details about our ancient history, as well as clues to our ancestral past.
+Because the Genographic Project test can’t really help move your known genealogy forward, you will want to encourage a relative interested in this kind of information to test with either 23andMe or Family Tree DNA, which both provide details about our ancient history as well as clues to our more recent ancestral past.

 Again, while knowing this information may not break down any genealogical brick walls, it just might break down the wall of resistance between you and a family member who has thus far been unwilling to participate in your family research efforts.
 So if other tactics have failed, try interesting your family member in their ancient genetic history, with the goal of also gaining some valuable genealogical knowledge.